Cubesoup/fomega/results/test-results.md

 ** Random Tests

+Given p a value between 0 and 1, we can easily generate an NxN matrix in which each entry is 1 with probability p, and is 0 with probability (p-1). (p is now something like the "density" of the generated matrix).
+For p in [10,20,30,..,90], I've used such matrices to generate 100 systems of N types for N in [1..9], and plotted the result as before.

 While the curve looks more or less the same across all densities tested (becoming slightly steeper at higher density), and the X-scale remains the same, the Y-scale grows very quickly.
 That a randomly generated system (density 50) with initial size ~150 has size ~500000 is worrying.

 ![100 random systems of size 1..9 with density 10](/results/density-10.png)